Are you intrigued by the field of UX design? Read on to learn how to become a UX designer.

 Imagine visiting a website with a clear intention to purchase a product.
 You know what you're looking for, but navigating the website is challenging and confusing.
 You finally find the desired item, but the checkout interface is so hard to follow that you decide to take your business elsewhere, closing the browser window out of frustration.

 Unlike the other website you visited, you find the product right away, and the experience is quick, efficient, and easy to understand, making you more likely to purchase something from that same retailer in the future.
-The second scenario is the work of a UX designer that has done their job correctly.
+The second scenario is the work of a UX designer who has done their job correctly.

 Otherwise known as user experience designers, these professionals study how consumers respond and interact with websites, apps, or other digital products, to ensure their experience is as seamless as possible.
 They incorporate their learnings into new workflows to enhance the user experience.